UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 **Question 2**

-Does it make sense to be doing ordinal transformations on this column?
+Does it make sense to be doing ordinal transformations on the `colour` column?

 <choice id="2" >